YashChauhan858/Nirmata-cricket-application/README.md

 ## Features

 - List of cricket players with the following stats:

   - Name
   - Type
   - Points
   - Rank
   - Age

+- List filteration on the bases of following field:

+  - Search By Name
+  - Search By Type

+- List sorting based on following filed:

+  - Name
+  - Rank
+  - Age

+- Pagination
+- A player's detail page at ( /player-details ) which furthur shows details of the selected player, along with similar players based on type.

 ## Tech Stack